Decorating your home in time for spring can be a fun project and a wonderful way to welcome the warmer weather.

 Add A Splash Of Sunshine

-Nothing is more welcoming than a porch full of brightly colored flowers.
+Nothing is more welcoming than a front porch full of brightly colored flowers.
 When the weather is warm enough, placing large pots of colorful flowers make the perfect spring porch.
-You can also add a simple flower wreath to the front door or a placard welcoming the season.
+I also suggest adding a simple flower wreath to the front door or a placard welcoming the spring season.

 If you want your spring porch to really pack a punch, consider painting your front door with a bright color, like yellow, to welcome the warm days of spring.
 You could also try matching the colors of your flowers with features like your front door and window frames.